cantel/faser-daq/README.md

 #### Advanced build options

-Refer to daqling/README.md for advanced build instructions.
+Refer to `daqling/README.md` for advanced build instructions.

 ## Run
+To run, you must be located in the `daq` directory which you cloned.
+So if you are in the build directory you just created, go up one level.

     source daqling/cmake/setup.sh
     daqinterface configs/your-config.json complete